smu095/mac-setup/README.md

 ## Install from script

 Note that [Homebrew](https://brew.sh/) requires [XCode](https://developer.apple.com/xcode/).
+Depending on your operating system, you may or may not have XCode installed.

 To download the CLT tools for XCode, run the following command:

 ```sh
 xcode-select --install